cloud-custodian/cloud-custodian/README.rst

 - Battle-tested - in production on some very large AWS accounts.
 - Supports cross-account usage via STS role assumption.
 - Supports integration with custom/user supplied lambdas as actions.
-- Supports both Python 2.7 and Python 3.6 (beta) lambda runtimes
+- CLI runs locally under both Python 2 and 3 (deploys to Python 3.6 on Lambda)

 Links